mattermost/docs/source/configure/plugins-configuration-settings.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-Mattermost Boards is an open source alternative to Trello, Notion, and Asana that's integrated from Mattermost v5.36.
+Mattermost Boards is an open source alternative to Trello, Notion, and Asana.
 Boards is a project management tool that helps define, organize, track and manage work across teams, using a familiar kanban board view.
 See the `Mattermost Boards <https://docs.mattermost.com/guides/boards.html>`__ product documentation for details.

 Access the following configuration settings in the System Console by going to **Plugins > Mattermost Boards**.